OfficeDev/Teams-app-cicd-guide/doc/transparent.md

         package: deploy.zip
 ```

-Currently, the Teams Toolkit supports Teams app projects written in different programming languages and these Teams apps are suitable to be hosted on different Azure services.
+Currently, the Teams Toolkit supports Teams app projects written in different programming languages and suitable to be hosted on different Azure services.
 You can refer to below official actions when setting up CI/CD deployment pipelines for these projects.

 Build: